 Some parts of AI are fairly simple to develop, so the AI app development cost is more than adequate.
 There are many tools and libraries already implemented with many required techniques, so developers can concentrate on business logic, not infrastructure.
 For example, Core ML is a good base for primary and simple AI models.

 So, how much does it costs to create an AI app?
 From an integrated artificial intelligence solution to an AI-rich application the app development cost range varies from $6,000 to $300,000.

 Backend is also an application, but it is invisible to an end-user.
 At the same time, it is the brain of almost any app.
 Without a backend, it is impossible to maintain a consistent database or perform complex calculations in a matter of seconds.

 Another valuable feature is verification.
 If you need to process payments in your application, it is a really bad choice to do all the logic on a client-side application.
 Any application accessible by a user can be easily compromised and data affected.
 The only way to do it securely is to build a backend application that will perform the whole logic and only receive information from the client.

-From the standpoint of the development cost, the backend or the server is the most complicated and valuable part of most applications.
+From the standpoint of the app development cost, the backend or the server is the most complicated and valuable part of most applications.
 But it all depends on the amount of logic you anticipate to process.
-If it requires to execute only a few operations you can easily use something simple like Microsoft Azure where you can make only one call to your server and use it to restore purchases, for instance.
+If it requires executing only a few operations you can easily use something simple like Microsoft Azure where you can make only one call to your server and use it to restore purchases, for instance.

 Another great example is Google Firebase.
 You can build the whole ecosystem for your application or a game with just a small amount of effort.
-In case you need something even bigger, like a social network or hard loaded element of your application it is better to make a custom-built system, based on SDKs and platforms like Microsoft or Amazon.
+In case you need something even bigger, like a social network or hard-loaded element of your application it is better to make a custom-built system, based on SDKs and platforms like Microsoft or Amazon.